ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 For this reason, here are the recommended steps below:

-1. Close CORE before starting this process.
+1. Close Core before starting this process.

 2. Create a new folder inside of your game's folder, like so: